 Coupled with creating good documentation is ensuring the team has a workable way to mine it for the details they need, when they need them.
-Consider if adding a document management system or robust intranet platform would help the PMO build and leverage its knowledge base.
+Consider if adding a document management system or robust intranet platform would help the Project Team build and leverage its knowledge base.